Back to all blog posts

 Align strategies

 Trends typically originate from social media, and a third of TikTok users now say they use the platform to stay up to date with trends while nearly half use it to discover new products (source), so it’s normal to think ‘social first’ when creative reacting content.
-However, PR and digital strategies should also align, and similar content should be utilised across all platforms.
+However, consumer and lifestyle PR and digital strategies should also align, and similar content should be utilised across all platforms.

 Incorporate similar keywords, titles, and headlines, that attract your audience’s attention across all media materials – utilising a combined approach of press office, social media, and influencer marketing to promote your content and reach your audience.